seanhess/runtime-types/README.md

     var validators = createAll(VALIDATORS, MyTypes)

-Then you can check various objects for errors
+Then you can check various objects to make sure they match `User` at runtime.

     var errs = validators.User({
       username: "bobby",